valeriangalliat/blog/2021/08/scripting-firefox-sync-lockwise-existing-clients.md

 ## Fair warning

-You might not be interested in the whole story, especially in two following posts, where I explain how I started by implementing the legacy BrowserID authentication mechanism (because it's what's documented and used nearly everywhere), before [figuring that there is also support for OAuth](scripting-firefox-sync-lockwise-hybrid-oauth.md)
+You might not be interested in the whole story, especially in the two following posts, where I explain how I started by implementing the legacy BrowserID authentication mechanism (because it's what's documented and used nearly everywhere), before [figuring that there is also support for OAuth](scripting-firefox-sync-lockwise-hybrid-oauth.md)